CHICAGO (WLS) -- Zoom video chat service is stepping up security after reports of meeting and group chats being hacked and hijacked.

-Alderman Byron Sigcho-Lopez, who represents the city's 25th Ward, said he was hosting a video conference about the COVID-19 crisis when it was somehow hacked.
+Alderman Byron Sigcho-Lopez, who represents the city's 25th Ward, said one of his video conferences was hacked.

 He was discussing the pandemic with community leaders when out of nowhere he said an unfamiliar voice shouted "No one cares!" and seconds later pornographic images appeared on the screen of his Zoom video chat.

 It has happened to other Zoom users as well.
 The FBI said it has received multiple reports of conferences being disrupted by intruders making lewd comments and even displaying pornographic images.